Finndersen/LEDuino/README.md

 # LEDController
-This is a frame
+This is a framework or set of components
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5MDkwNzM3NF19
+eyJoaXN0b3J5IjpbLTExNzIzNTM1MzVdfQ==
 -->